 The procedure is a series of two injections.
-First will be an injectable sedative, that will allow your companion to drift into a calm, relaxed, pain-free anesthetic plane The desired effect can take 5-20 minutes to occur.
+First will be an injectable sedative, that will allow your companion to drift into a calm, relaxed, pain-free anesthetic plane The desired effect can take several minutes to occur.
 Once your pet is in the desired state of sleep, the second medication is then administered intravenously.
 There are several veins that are best used, because of their size and location.
 We tend to use the vessel in the back leg so that we are not in your way of being with your companion.
 Sometimes however, we may need to make another choice as some veins may no longer usable because of damage that may have been caused by chemotherapy, multiple catheter placements or poor blood pressure.
 This second injection takes effect very quickly, and is what will stop the heart.
 Though during this time your companion is asleep, there can be involuntary movements or noises.
 Sometimes a final sound is made, they may take a final deep breath, lose their bowels or urine, shake their head or their whiskers may twitch.
 Many cats’ and dogs’ eyes remain open even if the eyelids are held closed.
 This is only a potential list; therefore, some, all or none of these can occur.
 Because each euthanasia is unique, we cannot predict everything that may happen.
 The service we offer attempts to provide you and your companion as much peace and comfort during this time of transition.

 Does it hurt my companion?